mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 end
 ```

 If the cache contains data for the key it got as a parameter, the method returns the data in cache.
-If the cache doesn't contain any data corresponding to the key, the code block passed with the method will be executed and the retun value of that block will be saved into cache.
+If the cache doesn't contain any data corresponding to the key, the code block passed with the method will be executed and the return value of that block will be saved into cache.
 The command _fetch_ in itself will also return the code block's value.

 ## Outdated data